HarmanSandhu179/HarmanSandhu179/README.md

 🌐 https://leaserflow.com

 - Designed and delivered a full-stack web application acquired for production use by a trucking company (10+ staff)
-- Implemented JWT authentication**, role-protected APIs, and schema validation
+- Implemented JWT authentication, role-protected APIs, and schema validation
 - Designed and optimized a MySQL + Prisma database
 - Deployed with Docker and GitHub Actions CI/CD
 - Tech stack: React, TypeScript, Hapi.js, MySQL, Prisma, AWS